det-aman/PAaC-astrosonification/README.md

 10-12-24
 updated the repository with code for generating sound from the previously used image. the audio file is also added

+29-12-2024
+hires-brightness-audio.wav : the sonified version of hires.jpg.
+Skip to 00:50 seconds and then continue playing the audio file to hear the pattern